 I was too upset to breathe, too mad to think, too vicious to socialize, too depressed to eat; I was definitely on the verge of losing my will to live.
 I lay in bed, with my face buried into my pillow.
 Stifling my cries and it acted as my tissue to dry my tears.
 I couldn’t stop the flow of waterworks that trickled down my face.
 I felt like I was choking on air.
 My lungs searing from the lack of oxygen.

 I had taken a life.
 This was all my fault.
-I should have kept quiet as she told me but I was just too darn stubborn to listen.
+I should have kept quiet as she told me, but I was just too darn stubborn to listen.
 I laid there and replayed the events on that fateful day; I was broken.
 Completely shattered.

 My fault.
 I took her life and for that I know I don’t deserve to live.
 I promised to never hurt her, and I did without even knowing that would be the outcome.
 I took a deep breath, my eyes welled with tears.
 I didn’t want to be here anymore.
 I was ready to leave.

 I stood up and brushed the knees of my jeans.
 With a heavy heart, I walked away.
 This was the last I would ever come to visit.
 I promised myself this time.
 This time, it would be the last goodbye.
 I wanted to stop reminding myself of the flames that engulfed the armor of metal that pierced her.
 I wanted to forget the hefty price I paid.
 The penalty of disobedience was my mother’s life.

-I started to notice the little things, at dinner, the food tasted bland and not because the cooking was bad but it didn’t taste the way she always cooked it.
+Slowly, I started to notice the little things.
+At dinner, the food tasted bland and not because the cooking was bad, but it didn’t taste the way she always made it.
 Remembering that she wasn’t here anymore kept hitting me hard like a ton of bricks and it hurt.